wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Change Log

+**31 Dec 2018: v0.4.2**

+1. Added narrativeParsing, using NLTK(2) and StanfordCoreNLP to parse narratives in natural language.
+2. Added narrativeCoding, a first attempt to 'code' narratives.
+3. Added POS_tag_list.txt, an explanation of the acronyms of part of speeches.
+4. Added main, still a blank board, going to be used as the main display and control panel in the future.

 **25 Dec 2018: v0.4.1**

 1. Added similarityCalc, a feature to compare similarity between a dynamic pattern and basic behavior patterns.
 Currently the algorithm uses DTW (Dynamic Time Warping) (Keogh and Ratanamahatana, 2005), but for a better performance, Hidden Markov Model (HMM) will be introduced, as done in BATS (Barlas and Kanar, 2000).